Selwyn (electorate): Region and population centres

 The electorate is mainly rural, stretching from the Southern Alps to the Banks Peninsula, its borders broadly defined by the Rakaia River in the south and the Waimakariri River in the north.
-Major towns include Rolleston, Lincoln, Prebbleton, and Darfield, with smaller towns such as Tai Tapu, Leeston and Dunsandel.
+Major towns include Rolleston, Lincoln, and Darfield, with smaller towns such as West Melton, Kirwee, Tai Tapu, Springfield, Castle Hill Village, Arthur%27s Pass, Leeston, Southbridge and Dunsandel.
 The electorate also includes parts of Christchurch city's territorial authority.